sammyhenningsson/hal_presenter/README.md

 post = OpenStruct.new(id: 5)
 PostSerializer.to_hal(post)   # => {"_links": {"self": {"href": "/posts/5"}}}
 ```
+The following options may be given to `::link`:
+- `embed_depth` - sets a max allowed nesting depth for the corresponding link to be serialized.
+See [`embed_depth`](#keyword-argument-embed_depth-passed-to-attribute-link-curie-and-embed).
+- `curie` - prepends a curie to the rel.
+- `title` - a string used for labelling the link (e.g. in a user interface).
+- `type` - the media type of the resource returned after following this link.
+- `deprecation` - a URL providing information about the deprecation of this link.
+- `profile` - a URI that hints about the profile of the target resource.

 ### ::curie
 The `curie` class method specifies a curie to be added to the _curies_ list.
 The first argument, `rel`, is required. `::curie` must be called with either a second argument (`value`) or a block.